 In February 2009, the Company and one of its wholly-owned subsidiaries, as co-borrower, entered into a \$25,000,000 one-year revolving credit facility with Bank of America (the "Bank of America Revolving Credit Line").
 In February 2011, the Company amended the Bank of America Revolving Credit Line and extended the maturity date to February 2012.
 The Bank of America Revolving Credit Line is used primarily as a letter of credit issuing facility and to fund the Company's working capital if so needed.
-The effect of issuing letters of credit under the Bank of America Revolving Credit Line.
+The effect of issuing letters of credit under the Bank of America Revolving Credit Line reduces the amount available for borrowing under the Bank of America Revolving Credit Line.
 The Company may borrow, repay and reborrow under the Bank of America Revolving Credit Line at either the prime rate or at a borrowing margin of 2.75% over one, three or six month LIBOR, subject to a minimum borrowing cost of 3.00%.
-The Bank of America Revolving Credit Line contains three financial covenants, which the Company was in compliance with all financial covenants in connection with the Bank of America Revolving Credit Line.
+The Bank of America Revolving Credit Line contains three financial covenants, which the Company must comply with quarterly, consisting of a tangible net worth ratio, a debt service ratio and a senior leverage ratio and is unsecured.
+As of December 31, 2010, the Company was in compliance with all financial covenants in connection with the Bank of America Revolving Credit Line.
 The Bank of America Revolving Credit Line is available for renewal subject to mutual agreement by both parties.
 As of December 31, 2010, the Company had issued 13 irrevocable letters of credit totaling \$18,330,000 under the Bank of America Revolving Credit Line.
 As a result, the amount available to borrow was \$6,670,000 as of December 31, 2010.